PaulBowden673/Projects-MP-MP3/README.md

 ## Issues/Bugs

 - Issue with Delete and Edit functions since MogoDB Cluster paused.
 Delete now redirects to an internal server error page, but still deletes the Item.
 Edit is now showing an issue with URL and not allowing the database to update.
-I have not been able to resolve these issues at this time
+I have not been able to resolve these issues at this time.
+- Mobile UX is functional but the site works better on Desktop.
+This would be something I would look to refine in the future.

 ### Validation